 EUSR Office [20 KB]

-Mr Vygaudas Usackas was appointed EU Special Representative (EUSR) in Afghanistan on 1 April 2010.
-His mandate, which runs until 30 June 2013, is to promote EU policy objectives in Afghanistan.
+Mr Franz-Michael Skjold Mellbin was appointed EU Special Representative (EUSR) in Afghanistan as of 1 September 2013.
+He was until recently Special Representative for Afghanistan and Pakistan for the Ministry of Foreign Affairs, Denmark and former Danish Ambassador to Afghanistan.
+His mandate, which initially runs until 30 June 2014, is to promote EU policy objectives in Afghanistan.
 These include contributing to the implementation of the EU-Afghanistan Joint Declaration; leading the implementation of the EU Action Plan on Afghanistan and Pakistan, in so far as it concerns Afghanistan, thereby working with EU Member States’ representatives in Afghanistan; and supporting the pivotal role played by the United Nations (UN) in Afghanistan with particular emphasis on contributing to better coordinated international assistance.
 More...

 Mr Peter Sørensen was appointed EU Special Representative in Bosnia and Herzegovina on 18 July 2011.
 His mandate, which runs from 1 September 2011 until 30 June 2015, is based on the following policy objectives of the Union in BiH: continued progress in the Stabilisation and Association Process, with the aim of a stable, viable, peaceful and multiethnic and united BiH, cooperating peacefully with its neighbours and irreversibly on track towards membership of the Union.
 The Union will also continue to support the implementation of the General Framework Agreement for Peace (GFAP) in BiH.
 More...